Wargame: Red Dragon Punchbowl Map Tips and Tricks

 Better not bow out of the punches on Punchbowl.
-It's an intense and high action map which combines multiple parts of the map that are bitterly contested.
-It also has an initial crushing opening engagement.
-With diverse geography and many flanks, the battle is tactically complicated to play, both for the variety of potential zones to choose opening engagements and combat zones and the differing nature of fighting in a variety of different areas.
+It's an intense and high-action map which combines multiple parts of the map that are bitterly contested.
+It also has a crushing opening engagement.
+With diverse geography and many flanks, the battle is tactically complicated to play, both for the variety of potential zones to choose opening engagements and combat zones and the differing nature of fighting in a variety of areas.

 Echo and Foxtrot

 The southern (from the perspective of the above photo) zone of the map is the most linear, with three roads traversing it and two command zones directly facing each other.
 There are some buildings for both sides, a ridge next to them to the west, and a dual forest cluster with interconnecting tree lines joining them.
 There is open terrain on top of the cliff and open terrain in the area between it and the central zone, Bravo, but this is itself flanked by large forests.